Pages 44-47

 To understand the environment in which Gandzasar was built and the needs of the community it served, we shall have a brief look at the history of Artsakh province.

 Artsakh consisted of 12 small administrative units.
 Contrary to the opinion of Armenian scholars, who say that the population of Artsakh was primarily Armenian, all sources show that during late antiquity and the early Middle Ages the population of Artsakh consisted of indigenous Albanian tribes including the Udis, Gargars, Caspis and Tsods and the incoming tribes of the Sils and Khazar (Herodotus, M. Khorensky, F. Buzand, M. Kalankatuyskiy etc.).
-The language of the indigenous Albanians belongs to the North Caucasian (Nakh-Dagestani) language
+The language of the indigenous Albanians belongs to the North Caucasian (Nakh-Dagestani) language group.

 In the 1st to 6th centuries Artsakhwas ruled by the Albanian kings, the Arshakids and in the 7th to the 8th centuries by the Albanian grand princes, the Mikhranids.
 Artsakh had very significant political and church influence in Albania.
 Artsakh clergy together with the secular aristocracy participated in all Albanian church cathedrals, but not Armenian ones.
 Many patriarchs of Albania were selected from the Artsakh clergy.
 In the 8th century the Albanian kingdom fell to the Arabian conquest.
 The lowland part of Albania and the valleys of the Kur and Araz rivers were occupied by the Arabs.
 As a result the population of the lowland areas became Islamized and merged further with the Turkic-speaking population of the country.
 However, the highland parts of Artsakh remained under the control of the Albanian princes, the Mikhranids.

 In the 9th century a descendant of Varaz-Trdata, Albanian Prince Grigory Hamam, partly restored the crushed Albanian empire, which included Artsakh.
 After his death, Hamam´s son Saak Sevada took possession of Artsakh and the province of Udi and ruled for many years.
 The Khachin Princedom emerged in Artsakh in the 12th-13th centuries, described by Academician I.A.
 Orbeli as "part of ancient Albania".
+The centre of Artsakh-Khachin was the basin of the Khachinchay River and part of the Terterchay basin.

 Hasan Jalal (1215-61) became governor of the Artsakh-Khachin Princedom.
 He was also a descendant of the Albanian Mikhranids and could trace his genealogy back to them.
 Hasan Jalal was the sovereign prince of Khachin and part of Artsakh and was a vassal neither of the Georgian empire nor the Armenian Zakaryan princedom.
 Armenian, Georgian and Persian sources of the period and epigraphic inscriptions give Hasan Jalal high titles such as "Prince of Princes", "Regal - Splendid", "Prince of the Khachin Countries", "Grand Prince of the Khachin and Artsakh Countries", "Emperor", "Wearer of the Crown", "Emperor of Albania" and "Great Holder of the Marches of Albania".
 Hasan Jalal called himself emperor and autocrat.